 Who is Gareth Bale?

-Bale has racked up some amazing achievements during his career (so far): he achieved a high ranking on ESPN’s list of the most well-known athletes in the world and has been titled Welsh Footballer of the Year on six occasions to date.
+He has racked up some amazing achievements during his career (so far): he achieved a high ranking on ESPN’s list of the most well-known athletes in the world and has been titled Welsh Footballer of the Year on six occasions to date.

 Bale may be affected by male pattern baldness, the most common type of hair loss in males.
 This condition is caused by dihydrotestosterone (DHT), a sex hormone responsible for the development of certain male characteristics (e.g., a deep voice and extra body hair).

-The Sun’s article from March 2017 quoted an anonymous source who claimed that Gareth Bale wore his hair in a fashionable bun as a way to “cover his bald patch”.
+The Sun’s article from March 2017 quoted an anonymous source who claimed that Gareth Bale wore his hair in a fashionable man bun as a way to “cover his bald patch”.

 Did Gareth Bale consider having a hair transplant?

 Gareth Bale has never confirmed nor denied that he has considered a hair transplant (at the time of writing).

 However, an anonymous source told The Sun that he was considering a treatment to restore his thinning locks.
 The source also claimed that Bale had spoken to Joe Ledley, another footballer, about the issue.
 Reportedly, the Crystal Palace player recommended KSL hair clinics for the procedure.

 Gareth Bale hair transplant: Did he have one or not?